armaan-yadav/react-ts-tail-shadkit-template/README.md

-# Starter template for React-ts project with Tailwind CSS, ShadCn and Redux Toolkit .
+# Starter template for React-ts project with Tailwind CSS, React Router, ShadCn and Redux Toolkit .